Connecting thoughts

 The role of design in MVPs

 Finding a good balance between design and development is one key aspect to take into account while developing an MVP.
-Visually appealing products might have a bigger impact on the market than one built from a template, even if it has the same or even more features.
+Visually appealing products have a bigger impact on the market than one built from a template.
 But, is it the right choice for your project?

 Hybrid and Dynamic Database Multitenancy with Ruby on Rails